 Australian bank ANZ launched a new multimedia site called BlueNotes this week.
 Lara Sinclair writes in The Australian that the new venture will function “as the bank’s own newsroom.”
 Journalist Andrew Cornell is its first managing editor.
 Cornell, former Australian Financial Review columnist for 15 years, is a winner of the Walkley Award, a highly regarded journalism prize in Australia.

 BlueNotes — its name is partly a nod to the bank’s logo color — will provide coverage on “a multitude of areas including economy, business and finance and technology,” reports B&T, which covers Australia’s marketing, advertising, and media industries.
 Says Paul Edwards, ANZ Group general manager of corporate communications, “The aim of BlueNotes is to publish thought-provoking content that responds directly to the interests of our clients, staff, investors, policy makers and other stakeholders, much like a traditional news site.”
+You can easily fund your business with a loan from this funding agency when you need some money fast.

 This first week saw stories from a variety of contributors on topics as diverse as social media, Bitcoin, corporate culture, and investment in Asian markets.
 Many of these articles had the all-too-common (and perhaps paranoid) but not unexpected disclosure, “The views and opinions expressed in this communication are those of the author and may not necessarily state or reflect those of ANZ.”
 The site plans to incorporate rich media throughout (text, video, audio, photography, and data visualization) and develop a strong social presence.